Our Contributions

 At Urban Matters, our vision is to build inclusive communities where everyone has opportunity to thrive.
 To do this, we need to invest in people and remove barriers that prevent them and their communities from reaching their full potential.

-In launching our company, we intentionally positioned ourselves as both a business and an investor in healthy people and communities.
-We incorporated our company as a Community Contribution Company, one of Canada’s first.
-Every year, we make strategic contributions to community-led initiatives that apply innovative thinking and evidence-based strategies to target gaps in our social systems.
-Since 2016, we have contributed a total of $625,000 back into communities.
+As one of Canada’s first Community Contribution Companies, we make strategic contributions to community-led initiatives every year that apply innovative thinking to target gaps in our social systems.
+Since 2016, we have contributed $1,025,000 back into communities!

 At Urban Matters, our vision is to build inclusive communities where everyone has opportunity to thrive.
 To do this, we need to invest in people and remove barriers that prevent them and their communities from reaching their full potential.

-In launching our company, we intentionally positioned ourselves as both a business and an investor in healthy people and communities.
-We incorporated our company as a Community Contribution Company, one of Canada’s first.
-Every year, we make strategic contributions to community-led initiatives that apply innovative thinking and evidence-based strategies to target gaps in our social systems.
-Since 2016, we have contributed a total of $625,000 back into communities.
+As one of Canada’s first Community Contribution Companies, we make strategic contributions to community-led initiatives every year that apply innovative thinking to target gaps in our social systems.
+Since 2016, we have contributed $1,025,000 back into communities!

 PEOPLE Employment Services